fionacarson/dirty_data_project/README.md

 The work in this repository was conducted with the R programming language.

+### Task 1 - Decathlon
+The decathlon dataset contains the results from each of the 10 events in the decathlon.
+The data covers two competitions - the 2004 Olympic Games and the 2004 Decastar competition.
+The data also includes the place the athlete finished ("rank") and their total points.
+This dataset only required a few relatively minor cleaning steps before it was interrogated to answer questions on longest jump, average 100 metre times, highest points total etc.
+This is a nice dataset which shows the dominance of three decathletes during the 2004 season.

+### Task 4 - Hallween Candy
+The boing boing candy dataset contains the results of a Halloween candy survey.
+The data covers three years (2015, 2016 and 2017) and includes information on the person completing the survey, such as age, gender and country.
+The ratings used were Joy, Despair, Meh or NA for the 2016 and 2017 data; Meh was not an option in 2015.
+The 2015 data also lacked information on the gender and country of the person completing the survey.
+I believe it is accurate to say the original datasets were a mess and required extensive cleaning.
+The country column, in particular, had a lot of non-standard answers.
+Some analysis was conducted on the age of participants but most of the analysis focussed on which candies were most or least popular.
+The items rated weren't just candy, things like DVDs, glow sticks and pharmaceuticals were also included.
+Limiting the analysis to just candy was considered but it was decided to leave non-candy items in for completeness.

+### Task 3 - Seabirds
+Work in progress...

 ## How to run the project

 The file structure for each task within the project is as follows: